A list of definitions and helpful tips to guide and welcome you to Crocker!

 HCSD: Hillsborough City School District, which includes North, South & West Elementary Schools and Crocker Middle School.

-Hillsborough Rec: Extracurricular sports and enrichment for students and adults. www.hillsboroughrecreation.org
+Hillsborough Rec or HREC: Extracurricular sports and enrichment for students and adults. www.hillsboroughrecreation.org

 Homeroom: See First Period.